MukunthanSivakumar2006/FUTURE_PE_02/README.md

 Brief description of the project, e.g., “This project is an AI-powered [type of project] designed to [purpose/objective].
 It leverages machine learning and automation to [key functionality].”

 ## Live Website
-Check out the live project here: [Live Website Link](https://mswork.lovable.app/)
+Check out the live project here: (https://mswork.lovable.app/)

 ## AI Features
 | Section / Feature | AI Technology Used | Description |